AchinthaTM/SellNBuy/README.md

 *Step 6-  Click on admin button of the MySQL service and it will open phpmyadmin.

-*Step 7-  Select the SQL tab and execute the each following statements.
+*Step 7-  Select the SQL tab of the phpmyadmin and execute the each following statements.

 	 create database sellnbuy; -- Create the new database create user 'admin'@'localhost' identified by 'admin'; -- Creates the user